philipholler/P4Grammar/README.md

 BUILD THE COMPILER

-1. Use the Maven build "GenerateFiles and Compile"
+1. Use the Maven build "Build Compiler"
 ________________________________________________
-COMPILE PIVOT CODE TO JAVA IN GENERATEDMODULE
+RUN THE COMPILER

+This will translate the source file from Pivot language to Java.

 1. Set the file to be compiled in the Compiler class under SOURCE_FILE (The file to be compiled must be located in the testProgramsPivot directory)